WhatTheDickens/lit-dig-age/syllabus_s20_revised.md

 I'll hold drop-in office hours Monday and Wednesday 12:30 pm - 2:00 pm.
 I'll use Zoom for this rather than Google Hangouts because Zoom will do better at accommodating a large meeting.
 Watch for a link to come your way in Slack and via Google Calendar.
 I'll answer any questions you have about how we're going to preserve learning in our class for the remainder of the semester and help you troubleshoot any computer issues you may be having.

-*You should continue journaling and pushing your journal files to GitHub.*
+*You should continue journaling and pushing your journal files to GitHub — twice a week — this week and throughout the remainder of the semester.
+These files, as always, needn't have a lot in them.
+They should, at a minimum, chronicle the things you're learning in the course.*

 ### Other assignments for the week